5 Tips to Stay Proficient on a Home Flight Simulator

 2. Consult your flight instructor or fellow pilots

-Need some ideas?
-Check out the scenario store on your Redbird simulator or build your own scenarios in your simulation software with this guide to scenario-based training.
+Need some ideas for flight scenarios?
+Check out the scenario store on your Redbird simulator or build your own scenarios in your simulation software with the Pilot's Guide to Home Flight Simulators.

 3. Use your pilot supplies